ziyi01/moomin_dinosaur/lab 1/README.md

 - Assume the time is 16:53.
 Which lines of your code handle the '5'?

+line 89,90 and 96-101 adjusts the time-info, processes it and stores the byte at the assigned address.

 ## Assignment 4
 - If the argument value in register $a0 is zero, which instructions in your subroutine are executed?
 How many times each?
 Why?